While your fundraiser invites, venue, and event promotions are essential, the highest priority is generating revenue for your cause.

-Making follow-up calls or sending texts will help you keep tabs on the number of people attending your fundraiser.
-It also helps in selling your tickets faster.
-Ideally, follow-ups should be done 2-3 weeks before your event.
+Making follow-up calls or sending texts will help you keep tabs on the number of people attending your fundraiser, and it also helps in selling your fundraising tickets faster.
+Ideally, you should do follow-ups 2-3 weeks before your event.

 The call or text does not have to be a hard sell.
 So, keep it short and to the point.

 You can use a phone banking software to make calls to your attendees and prospective attendees.
-The software will store the data for you and it will be easy for you to keep a track of your responses.
+The software will store the data for you, and it will be easy for you to keep track of your responses.

 Sample follow-up texts that work:

 Hi Jen, this is Adam from Hope Society.
-I’m texting to make sure you received the invitation to our Annual Fundraising Gala.
+I’m texting to ensure you received the invitation to our Annual Fundraising Gala.
 Did you get your copy in the mail?

 I’m sorry to hear that.
 I’d love to send you another copy.
 What is the best email address to send it to?